 Here's the thing about California housing affordability 2026: it's improving.
 C.A.R.'s Housing Affordability Index hit 18% at the end of 2025, up from 16% the year before.
 That's the first genuine improvement in years.
 But let's be clear about what that number means — 82% of California households still can't afford to buy the median-priced home.
 Better isn't the same as good.

 The California Legislative Analyst's Office (LAO) Housing Affordability Tracker breaks this down in stark terms.
-Only about 45% of California households would qualify for a bottom-tier home mortgage based on their income — down from 60% back in 2019.
+Only about 45% of California households would qualify for a bottom-tier home mortgage based on their income, down from 60% in 2019.
 For a mid-tier home, that drops to 23%, compared to 35% six years ago.
-And to buy the C.A.R. median home outright, you need a household income of roughly $222,000 per year.
-The statewide median income is around $80,000.
-Do that math and you understand why so many Californians are renting indefinitely.
+According to C.A.R.'s Q4 2025 report, a household needs to earn at least $213,200 per year to afford the median-priced California home, based on a $869,300 median price and a 6.35% mortgage rate.
+With California's median household income around $80,000, the gap between earning and owning remains vast.

 The Lock-In Effect: Why Sellers Aren't Selling

 The result: would-be sellers stay put.
 That keeps supply tight.
 Tight supply keeps prices elevated.
 And prices staying elevated keeps affordability low.
-It's a self-reinforcing loop, and it won't fully unwind until rates come down enough to make trading up feel financially reasonable again.
+It keeps feeding itself.

-That said, inventory is slowly improving.
+Inventory is slowly improving, though.
 C.A.R. forecasts active listings up 10% in 2026.
 Redfin's 2025 year-in-review showed national listings up 18.3% from 2024.
-In California specifically, Redfin counted 85,159 homes for sale in January 2026 — but new listings were still down about 10% year over year, as sellers continue to hesitate.
-Improvement is real.
-It's just slow.
+In California specifically, Redfin counted 85,159 homes for sale in January 2026, though new listings were still down about 10% year over year as sellers continue to hesitate.

 California Real Estate Market 2026: How Each Region Looks

-One of the most important things to understand about the California real estate market 2026 is that it isn't one market.
+One of the most important things to understand about the California real estate market in 2026 is that it isn't one market.
 It's dozens of overlapping ones, each with its own supply dynamics, buyer pool, and price trajectory.
-Here's how the major regions look right now.

 Bay Area